kianahui/assignment6-mt/README.md

 javac -cp "stanford-postagger-3.5.1.jar" Translator.java

 To run the translator:
 java -cp "stanford-postagger-3.5.1.jar":.
-Translator dictionary.txt ngrams.txt input_dev.txt
+Translator dictionary.txt ngrams.txt input_dev.txt output.txt

 *Make sure you have the Stanford POS tagger downloaded and the JAR file in the same directory as the .java file.
 English/spanish .props files (see code) should be located in directory /stanford-postagger-full/models/

+** (output.txt) or any output filename you want the translations to go to